graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/introduction.md

 The endpoints approach relys upon Schema Syntax, coding conventions, and tries to provide a minmal amount of syntax.
 It is the easiest to get started using though does not currently support some advanced scenarios.

-> Use the `GraphQLMetadata` attribute to customize the endpoint
+> Use the optional `GraphQLMetadata` attribute to customize the endpoint.

 ```csharp
 public class Droid